 EOTF stands for Electro-Optical Transfer Function.
 This is a term used in HDR (high dynamic range) displays to describe the action of converting data to a particular brightness on the screen.
 The EOTF is the mathematical function for transferring an electronic signal into the desired optical signal (i.e. digital to analog function).
 This differs from gamma in that gamma tells a display to emit a certain percentage of its max brightness, while EOTF tells it how many nits of brightness to produce.

 A display’s EOTF works by assigning an electronic value to content that represents a level of brightness, measured in nits, to display.

 In our monitor reviews, we perform EOTF tracking.
-The vertical axis shows luminance level measured in nits, while the horizontal axis shows the brightness level from zero to 100 percent.
+The vertical axis shows luminance level measured in nits, while the horizontal axis shows the brightness level from 0-100%.
 The yellow line represents the standard, while the gray line represents the monitor we’re reviewing.
 The closer those two lines align, the better.

 This article is part of the Tom's Hardware Glossary.

 Join the experts who read Tom's Hardware for the inside track on enthusiast PC tech news — and have for over 25 years.
 We'll send breaking news and in-depth reviews of CPUs, GPUs, AI, maker hardware and more straight to your inbox.

 Scharon Harding has a special affinity for gaming peripherals (especially monitors), laptops and virtual reality.
 Previously, she covered business technology, including hardware, software, cyber security, cloud and other IT happenings, at Channelnomics, with bylines at CRN UK.